go-task/task/README.md

 ### Prevent task from running when not necessary

-If a task generates something, you can inform Task the source and generated files, to Task will prevent to run them if not necessary.
+If a task generates something, you can inform Task the source and generated files, so Task will prevent to run them if not necessary.

 ```yml
 build: